nichol7s/timelines-site/README.md

 Change these files:

 1. https://github.com/its-airborne/timelines-site/blob/main/media/aerosol-timeline.json (directly pertinent to COVID-19)
-2. https://github.com/its-airborne/timelines-site/blob/main/media/aerosol-history-timeline.json (history over the decades of science and events that support an aerosol hypothesis for infection of various diseases - mostly "beakthrough" -centric)
+2. https://github.com/its-airborne/timelines-site/blob/main/media/aerosol-history-timeline.json (history over the decades of science and events that support an aerosol hypothesis for infection of various diseases - mostly "breakthrough" -centric)

 # See the timelines